cgustave/fgtconfig/README.md

 ## fgtconfig

+##### Disclaimer :
+This tool is not a Fortinet official product.
+It is provided as-is without official support.
+I have made this tool for my own use.
+It can be used at your own risk.

+##### Author :
+Cedric GUSTAVE

+##### Branches :
+It is recommended to use the 'release' branch.
+The 'master' branch is mainly used for development and may be not always working.

 #### Description :

 This tool takes a FortiGate configuration file as input and produces a configuration summary dashboard.
-It also warns on potential unusual, non-expected, potentially harmful or simply an important characteristic of the configuration.
+It also warns on potential unusual, non-expected, potentially harmful or simply important characteristics of the configuration.
 The dashboard output detail can be changed based on given options.
 Display may be adjusted to fit with XTERM colours.
 An HTMLizer allows HTML based coloring.
 The option -splitconfig is used to split a multi-vdom configuration into separated vdom files (and the summary) Additional statistics on configuration objects can be extracted with option -stat